-A 6.4-magnitude earthquake strikes off Taiwan's coast
+At least 2 dead, 202 injured in 6.4-magnitude earthquake off Taiwan

-(CNN)A 6.4-magnitude earthquake struck off the east coast of Taiwan just before midnight Tuesday local time, according to the United States Geological Survey.
+(CNN)At least two people are dead and 202 injured -- including tourists -- after a 6.4-magnitude earthquake struck just off the east coast of Taiwan late Tuesday, local police said.

 The quake was centered in the East China Sea about 21 kilometers north-northeast of Hualien City.
-Light shaking was felt in the capital of Taipei, about 120 kilometers north of Hualien City, according to reports sent to the USGS.
+Light shaking was felt in the capital of Taipei, about 120 kilometers north of Hualien City, according to reports sent to the US Geological Survey.

-The USGS estimates a low likelihood of casualties and damage.
-There is no tsunami warning at this time.
+Three buildings have collapsed, including the Marshal Hotel in Hualien City.
+Jeff Lin with the Hualien Police Department described the other two structures as "city department buildings."

+About 400 rescue workers scrambled to locate people, and a crane was brought in to help, footage from CNN affiliate SET TV showed.
+One building apparently had collapsed onto what once was the ground floor.

+In addition, two bridges in the area were damaged and have been closed, Lin said.

-A 5.1 aftershock also hit Hualien City shortly after the larger earthquake, according to USGS.
+A 5.4 aftershock hit near Hualien City shortly after the larger earthquake, according to the USGS.
 There have been several other strong quakes in the area in the last few days.

 Cellphone video from Hualien City shows a large building leaning at a dangerous angle as sirens are heard in the background.
 The video shows people gathering near the building and shining flashlights on windows.